amaira-aggarwal/certificate-gallery/README.md

-#My-Certificates
-I simple page to show case my all certifications to all
+I created a simple page to showcase my all certifications at one place.